artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Reminder: add metadata if desired
 +++++++++++++++++++++++++++++++++

-Archivematica allows users to see :ref:`add metadata <add-metadata>` to the SIP using the GUI.
+Archivematica allows users to see :ref:`add metadata <add-metadata>` to a SIP through the user interface.
 This reminder occurs at the last moment that it is possible to add metadata; once the ingest proceeds past this point, it is no longer possible to add metadata to the SIP.

 Options: